Writing

 Use Cases

-- •Freelance designer rebranding a personal portfolio site
+- •Freelance designer rebranding a portfolio site after switching from agency to solo work

-- •Business coach launching a new website after a niche pivot
+- •Business coach relaunching a website after a niche pivot and needing a new positioning line

-- •Startup founder writing their first public-facing bio page
+- •Startup founder writing a first public-facing About page before a product launch

-- •Consultant replacing a generic job-title headline with a mission-led one
+- •Consultant replacing a flat job-title opener with a mission-led headline that earns the scroll

 Tips